 Existing law, subject to CalAIM implementation, authorizes a Medi-Cal managed care plan to elect to cover community supports, as specified.
 Under existing law, community supports that the department is authorized to approve include, among others, housing transition navigation services and medically supportive food and nutrition services.

-This bill would require a Medi-Cal managed care plan, for purposes of covering the ECM benefit, or if it elects to cover a community support, to give preference to contracting with community providers, as defined, whenever those providers are available in the respective county and have experience in providing the applicable ECM or community support.
+This bill would require a Medi-Cal managed care plan, for purposes of covering the ECM benefit, or if it elects to cover a community support, to contract with community providers, as defined, whenever those providers are available in the respective county and have experience in providing the applicable ECM or community support, and can demonstrate that they are capable of providing access and meeting quality requirements in accordance with Medi-Cal guidelines.

 02/11/25 - Introduced: 14184.205 WIC, 14184.206 WIC